rbgodwin-nt/amwa-requirements-tracking/IPMX/ProductionWorkflowEnhancement/ResourceManagement/UserStories/README.md

 # User Stories for ResourceManagement
-Here, you'll find use cases and user stories about Resource Management, which involves the allocation and reallocation of production resources to optimize workflow efficiency.
+Here, you'll find user stories about Resource Management, which involves the allocation and reallocation of production resources to optimize workflow efficiency.